AndyGorbould/SOLID/3.I/readme.md

 ### Exercise: Step 2 (Optional)
 You might notice that both the Google and Facebook code is almost identical, could you maybe refactor this code to small, separate dependencies?

+# my notes
+This will force forward thinking metholody onto coders, so they always ask themselves the necessary 'what if?' from the outset.